Chevy Engine Crankshaft Position Sensor

 Bad Crankshaft Position Sensor Symptoms

 When the crankshaft position sensor completely fails the engine won't start.
-The problem becomes what happens when the sensor starts to go bad or provides an intermittent signal to the computer or electronic control module.
-At the beginning of this type of failure drivers complain about symptoms of intermittent stalling with difficulty in restarting the engine.
+However, at the beginning of this type of failure, drivers complain about symptoms of intermittent stalling with difficulty in restarting the engine.

 No Start from Bad Chevy Fuel Pump